 He joined Capcom as a game planner is 1990.
 It was here at Capcom that Shinji Mikami would begin his illustrious career and become one of the most respected game makers in the business.
 He worked on various Disney games for the SNES like Aladdin, Who Framed Roger Rabbit, and Goof Troop.

 The Evil Resident

-In January 1994, Mikami's boss at the time, Tokuro Fujiwara (Capcom's General Manager), told him to make a horror game using the system of Sweet Home, which was a Japanese horror game for the Famicom.
-He came up with several ideas for the untitled game and one of them was about ghosts and evil spirits.
+In January 1994, Mikami's mentor at the time, Tokuro Fujiwara (Capcom's General Manager), told him to make a horror game using the system of Sweet Home, which was a Japanese horror game for the Famicom.
+Sweet Home was originally created by Fujiwara, who conceived of the project as a Sweet Home remake, before eventually becoming its own project under Mikami's direction.
+Mikami came up with several ideas for the untitled game and one of them was about ghosts and evil spirits.

 "My first aim was to create something that could provide the scariness of an amusement park's Haunted House, at home.
 For me, the things I've always been scared of the most are ghosts, so I was considering producing a game full of evil spirits.
 Thinking about it, though, in the capacity of a game, there wouldn't be any real feeling of exhilaration if you were shooting at, or attacking, ghosts.
 When I realized that during the initial planning stages of development, I decided to scrap the ghost idea and find a different type of enemy threat."

 With the Haunted House theme ditched, Mikami went back to the drawing board and sketched out another idea involving monsters.